Sample maintenance contract

 Mowing close the the ground may be successful further north but is problematic here.
-Allowing the lawn to grow longer is less stressful to the grass and helps shade out weeds.
+Allowing the lawn to grow longer is less stressful to the grass, helps suppress weeds and makes the lawn more drought resistant.
 It may at times look a little shaggier than you are used to.

 Maintain a buffer zone to protect our waterways from chemicals and flooding.

 Lawn edging adjacent to hard surfaces: Edge the turf grass adjacent to all accessible sidewalks, curbs and similar hard surfaces, edging to be performed as follows:

 Produce a clean, sharp line of turf grass with a cut not deeper than approximately one-and-one-half (1.5) inches and not further than approximately one-half (0.5) inch from adjacent hard surfaces.